Brunch & Batter

 • Butter- Unsalted for creating those crispy crumbles.

 • Wild blueberries- Look for these in the frozen fruit section of the grocery store.
-They will say "wild" on the packaging.
-Wild blueberries are much smaller, so you can usually tell from the picture on the packaging as well.
-If you are lucky enough to find them fresh, even better.
+Wild blueberries are much smaller than regular blueberries, so you can usually tell from the picture on the packaging that you grabbed the right one.
+I use Wyman's wild blueberries.
+Fresh wild blueberries peak mid-July through August in New England and Canada, so if you're lucky enough to find them, go for it!

 • Peaches- Fresh or frozen.